MooersLab/latextips/README.md

 - HTML is obviously great for making web-pages.
 You can use it to generate documents too.
 Knowledge of HTML is useful when you run into the limitations of GitHub Markdown.

 I have experience with all of the above.
-I use org-mode, markdown, plain text, and HTML every day and ReStructuredTexT once a year.
+I edit org-mode, markdown, plain text, and HTML every day and ReStructuredTexT once a year.

 ## Start with Overleaf